-Despite the streamlined processes in the new 208 Plan, Greenlee County stakeholders were disappointed by delays in the permitting of a proposed facility to serve the community of Morenci.
-The delays were due to the time required to gather information needed to perform a consistency review, develop a report summarizing staff recommendations, solicit public comment, gain consensus from the Environmental Review Committee, and forward a recommendation to ADEQ.
-As a result, these stakeholders requested the program be evaluated in the 2017 Strategic Planning Retreat, as they expressed concern for SEAGO's ability to effectively carry out the program with the level of funding provided.
+Despite the streamlined processes in the new 208 Plan, Greenlee County stakeholders were disappointed by delays in the permitting of a proposed facility to serve the community of Morenci caused by 208 consistency review requirements.
+The delays were due to the time required to gather information needed to perform the consistency review, develop a report summarizing staff recommendations, solicit public comment, gain consensus from the Environmental Review Committee, and forward a recommendation to ADEQ.
+In addition, the County was disappointed that they were not notified by SEAGO of the need to perform a 208 review of the Morenci facility.
+As a result, they requested the program be evaluated in the 2017 Strategic Planning Retreat, as they expressed concern for SEAGO's ability to effectively carry out the program with the level of funding provided.